Microsoft Five Forces Analysis & Recommendations (Porter Model)

-Microsoft Five Forces Analysis, competition, customers, suppliers, substitution, new entry, Porter, computer technology business case study
+Microsoft Five Forces Analysis, recommendations, competition, customers, suppliers, substitution, new entry, Porter, computer business case study

 Microsoft Argentina Headquarters in Buenos Aires.
-This Five Forces analysis of Microsoft Corporation on external factors in the computer technology industry environment stresses the significance of competitive rivalry.
+This Five Forces analysis of Microsoft stresses competitive rivalry, considering external factors in the IT, consumer electronics, and online services industry environment.
 (Photo: Public Domain)

 Microsoft Corporation strategically addresses the issues highlighted in this Five Forces analysis of its business.
 Michael Porter developed the Five Forces analysis model to understand the external factors significant to an organization’s industry environment.
 In the case of Microsoft, these external factors are an effect of the activities of other firms in the information technology and online services industry.
 Such factors are also based on the decisions of customers and suppliers.
 Moreover, substitutes influence Microsoft.
 To maintain its market position as a major competitor, Microsoft considers the issues outlined in this Five Forces analysis of the technology business.

-This Five Forces analysis (Porter’s model) of Microsoft Corporation shows that competition is the external factor with the highest intensity in the computer technology industry environment.
-However, a variety of issues affect Microsoft, as shown in the details of this Five Forces analysis.
+This Five Forces analysis of Microsoft shows that competition is the force with the highest intensity in the industry environment.
+This situation affects business growth in furthering the goals of Microsoft’s vision statement and mission statement.
+However, a variety of issues affect the IT and consumer electronics business, as shown in the details of this Five Forces analysis.

 Microsoft must develop appropriate responses to overcome the impacts of competitive factors identified in this Five Forces analysis.
 The ability to strategically address these concerns influences the company’s resilience.
 The intensities of the Five Forces in Microsoft’s industry environment are as follows: